Select for tips:

 Every lock is shown in river order

-Click on 'More' to see full details for the selected lock (name, phone, post code, drop, width, length, operation type, facilities at this lock* and keeper's hours) - *including water, WC, pump-out, showers, rubbish disposal, recycling, electric charging, camping, fuel, slipway, short term mooring
+Click on 'More' to see full details for the selected lock (name, phone, post code, drop, width, length, operation type, facilities, portage (where available) at this lock* and keeper's hours) - *including water, WC, pump-out, showers, rubbish disposal, recycling, electric charging, camping, fuel, slipway, short term mooring

 Tapping 'Show on map' will open the interactive map with the selected lock highlighted